 It is important to reassure your patients that it is safe to attend a GP clinic and explain what extra measures are in place to protect them against the transmission of the coronavirus.

 Cancer Council recommends that if you have any patients aged 50-74, that have not had a cervical screening test since December 2017, they are now overdue and should be reminded to make an appointment to have the new cervical screening test.
 Discuss these changes to the test with your patients and explain that while the procedure is similar to the old Pap Test they are now being tested for HPV which is responsible for nearly all cervical cancers.
 Let them know if HPV is not detected, they now only need to screen every 5 years.
-Women aged 30 years or older who have not been screened for four years or longer are eligible for HPV screening on a self-collected sample.
+From 1 July 2022, cervical screening participants aged 25-74 years will have the choice to screen either by a self-collected vaginal sample or a clinician-collected sample from the cervix, accessed through a healthcare provider in both cases.
 Self-collection is a safe and effective option for women who do not feel comfortable having a speculum exam.
 Read more on self-collection.

 Find out more on cervical cancer screening.